-Click here to view the Castlevania II: Simon’s Quest (NES) description page for screenshots, guides, and more information.
+Click here to view the Castlevania II: Simon’s Quest (NES) Home Page for more information.

 ~Review by tankMage (January 2020)